This post was written by Tara Berger of One Stylish Party for Shutterfly.

 A key element to a successful gingerbread house decorating party is to pre-make the gingerbread houses ahead of time to ensure the royal icing has time to set.
-I also recommend attaching the gingerbread houses to a small cake board to make it easy to move and transport.
+Remember to make sure to know how many houses you will need for the project.
 I took it a step further, and added a few embellishments to each house, such as some snow on the roof, a piped door and a cookie name plate with each child’s name on it.

 The dining room served as the gingerbread house decorating station.
 Each place setting at the table included a personalized apron, gingerbread house and royal icing pastry bag.
 To make clean-up a breeze, I used kraft paper placemats under each gingerbread house, which helped catch some of the stray icing and candies.

 Behind the dining table, I styled an all-white candy buffet for the children to select the embellishments for their gingerbread houses.
 To give the candy buffet a polished look, I displayed the candies in inexpensive apothecary jars at varying heights and I also added a fresh floral arrangement at the center of the table.
 For an extra special touch, I hung a hand lettered kraft paper Christmas sign as the backdrop.

 Of course no holiday party is complete without some hot cocoa, so I set-up a small beverage cart with an insulated coffee pot to keep the cocoa warm, disposable kraft cocoa cups, marshmallows and cupcakes for guests to enjoy while decorating.
 For the adults, I used personalized ceramic mugs from Shutterfly to serve both hot cocoa and coffee.
 It was nice to have the beverage cart close to the decorating station so the parents could easily handle refills without having to run back and forth to the kitchen.